The cerebral aneurysm consists of a focal pathological dilatation of the cerebrovasculature, which becomes prone to rupture.

 Other peripheral lesions include neoplastic aneurysms, strange sequelae of embolized tumor fragments, and traumatic aneurysms.

-Traumatic injury can also cause the dissection of aneurysms in the proximal vessels.
+A traumatic injury can also cause the dissection of aneurysms in the proximal vessels.
 Microaneurysms of small perforating vessels may be the result of hypertension.

 Saccular aneurysms are located in the anterior circulation in 85-95% of cases, while dolichoectal aneurysms predominantly affect the vertebrobasilar system.